I/O Psychology Program

 Industrial organizational (I/O) psychology is the scientific study of the workplace.
 Rigor and methods of psychology are applied to issues of critical relevance to business, including talent management, coaching, assessment, selection, training, organizational development, performance, and work-life balance.

 Traditional I/O topics include: statistics and research methods, assessment and selection, training, performance appraisal, team dynamics and team performance, motivation and self regulation, testing, affect and emotion at work, employee attitudes and values.
 These are all core topics in Florida Tech’s I/O curriculum.
+We also uniquely emphasize issues of culture and diversity, equity, and inclusion (DEI) in the workplace as well.

 What is Industrial Organizational Psychology and how can I make it my career?